Who's important? -- SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation: Methodology

 Subsequently, Coreference Resolution will be done for all of the extracted stakeholders due to difference in naming such as utilizing a title or a position than a name (E.g. President of the United States) or differences in naming (E.g. POTUS v.s.
 President of America).
 A knowledge graph (KG) was built from the wikidata~\citep{wikidata} database.
+This allows us to capture entities by origin-language forms and transliterations common within non-English dominant regions such as Semitic languages.
 The specifics of the KG building can be accessed in Appendix~\ref{appn:wikidata}.